wudong/mttblog/_posts/2014-06-05-life-in-the-uk-test.md

 categories: "test"
 disqus: true
 excerpt: "This is a personal experience of taking and passing the Life in the UK Test a while back ago, and some of the reasons why the this website is developed."
+keywords:
+- life in the uk test
+- life in the uk exam
+- uk settlement
+- united kingdom
+- review
 tags:
 - life in the uk test
 - personal